Lifetime Income Calculator

 What a Lifetime Income Calculator Is Designed to Show

-A Lifetime Income Calculator is built to answer a different question than traditional retirement calculators.
-Instead of asking how large your account might grow or how long it might last under ideal conditions, it focuses on how much dependable income your assets can generate—potentially for the rest of your life.
-This shift in focus matters because retirement success is lived month-to-month.
+A Lifetime Income Calculator is built to answer a fundamentally different question than traditional retirement accumulation calculators.
+Instead of asking how large your account might grow under optimistic market assumptions or how long money might last under a defined annual withdrawal rate, it focuses on how much dependable income your assets can generate — structured to continue for the rest of your life regardless of what markets do.
+This shift in framing matters because retirement success is lived month-to-month.
 You pay bills monthly.
-You spend monthly.
+You spend on food, housing, healthcare, and lifestyle monthly.
 Your income needs show up monthly.
-Even if your portfolio “looks big,” it’s the conversion of assets into steady purchasing power that determines whether retirement feels stable or stressful.
+Even if a portfolio balance “looks large,” the practical measure of retirement security is whether that balance can be converted into purchasing power that keeps pace with actual spending needs without eventually requiring either dramatic cuts or forced asset liquidation under adverse conditions.

 Why Lifetime Income Matters More Than Account Balance

-It’s common to see retirees with sizable portfolios still feel uncertain about spending.
-The reason is simple: an account balance doesn’t tell you how much you can safely spend each month.
-Two people can have the same balance and very different retirement outcomes depending on taxes, withdrawal rate, risk exposure, pensions, Social Security timing, healthcare costs, and longevity.
-A Lifetime Income Calculator bridges that gap by converting savings into an income framework and making the tradeoffs visible.
+It is common to see retirees with substantial portfolios still feel genuinely uncertain about how much they can safely spend each month.
+The reason is fundamental and practical: an account balance does not tell you how much you can sustainably withdraw.
+Two people with identical account balances can have very different retirement outcomes depending on their tax situation, Social Security timing, risk exposure, pension income, healthcare costs, and life expectancy assumptions.
+A Lifetime Income Calculator bridges that gap by converting savings into an income framework — showing what a defined, reliable monthly income stream could look like and making the trade-offs between different income designs visible before they are made irreversible.

 Model Your Retirement Income Options